 4. How to maintain mental health

-Talking to friends is essential to maintain good mental health.
+Talking to friends is essential to maintaining good mental health.
 Even if it’s through a video call, the feeling of comfort is similar.
-Close and satisfying social bonds are confirmed to be one of the major factor of one’s happiness, confirmed by multiple studies (and here).
+Close and satisfying social bonds are confirmed to be one of the major factors of one’s happiness, confirmed by multiple studies (and here).

 5. The job crisis is real

-We all know that having a bachelor degree does not guarantee a job anymore.
-Even people that completed a masters program struggle to find work they want and like.
-One important factor in the job market for recent graduates is to have been involved in extracurricular activities and trainings.
+We all know that having a bachelor's degree does not guarantee a job anymore.
+Even people that completed a master's program struggle to find work they want and like.
+One important factor in the job market for recent graduates is to have been involved in extracurricular activities and training.
 That is why, before the pandemic hit, I was busy taking part in multiple student societies and volunteering groups to further polish my CV.
 However, it’s almost impossible to do most of such activities in the current situation.

 A similar situation takes place in the job search for recent graduates.
 Young people are not only more prone to job loss during a pandemic but are also less likely to be hired.
 Over 60% of leading companies slowed down their graduates-recruiting schemes due to the coronavirus crisis.
 That has created staggering rates of unemployment: one in four young people is unemployed and unable to find a job.
 That rate is twice as high as in any other age group.